dragos-gaspar/TemporalSegmentation/README.md

 ## Architecture

 The app uses a siamese network based on resnet-18, pretrained on imagenet, to extract features from pairs of consecutive frames.
-The difference between the two feature maps computed by the network are classified using an SVM.
+The difference between the two feature maps produced by the network is classified using an SVM.

 ![Architecture diagram](https://github.com/dragos-gaspar/TemporalSegmentation/blob/master/images/architecture.png?raw=true)